jayspeidell/jays_matrix_solver/README.md

       print(solve(X, Xt, Y))

 ## 3. Requirements

-numpy*
+numpy

-*Only for the array data structure, I'm not using any linear algebra.
-That would be cheating, of course.
+(Only for the array data structure, I'm not using any linear algebra.)

 ## 4. Compilation & Execution Instructions